ArthurYdalgo/laravext/docs/quickstart.md

     createLaravextApp({
         nexusResolver: (name) => resolveComponent(`./nexus/${name}`, import.meta.glob('./nexus/**/*')),
         strandsResolver: (name) => resolveComponent(`./strands/${name}.jsx`, import.meta.glob('./strands/**/*.jsx')),
-        progress: {
-            color: '#ff0000CC',
-        },

         // The beforeSetup function is executed once, before any of the setups.
         // You can use this to set something up, such as internationalization.
         beforeSetup: ({ laravext }) => {
             const user = laravext.page_data.shared_props?.auth?.user;

-            // This is just for example purposes, using i18n is not a requirement i18n
+            // This is just for example purposes, using i18n/moment is not a requirement i18n
             .use(initReactI18next)
             .init({